 Lake Taupo - The Point Villas: Located in an exclusive private estate, guests enjoy peace, privacy and all the spoils of a first class stay in our luxury accommodation.
 Each self-catering villa features classic oak furniture, leather lounge suites and original local artwork.
 Their spacious living rooms open out to large private terraces, each with its own Magna solar heated pool, barbecue and outdoor furniture.
 For winter, open gas fireplaces and heat pumps ensure warmth and comfort indoors.
 The beautifully appointed kitchens are equipped with the finest European appliances.

-Queenstown - Azur Lodge: Azur Lodge is located 20 minutes from Queenstown airport and just 5 minutes from the downtown area, upon a hilltop with spectacular, unobstructed views of the mountain ranges and the Lake Wakatipu.
+Queenstown - Azur Lodge: Azur Lodge is located 20 minutes from Queenstown airport and just 5 minutes from the downtown area, upon a hilltop with spectacular, unobstructed views of the mountain ranges and Lake Wakatipu.
 Each identical villa is 79sqm of open plan living in the midst of New Zealand's natural environment.
 Incorporating a lounge, dining area, a private sun deck with a choice of either a king or twin beds dressed in luxury linen to promise an exceptional sleep experience.
 Soak up the spectacular unobstructed views from the bathtub, which has been set into a bay window to give you a feeling of being outdoors.

 Queenstown/Glenorchy - Blanket Bay: Nestled amidst rugged snow capped peaks of the Southern Alps on the shores of Lake Wakatipu is New Zealand’s finest Lodge – Blanket Bay.
 Here we celebrate the art of pure relaxation.
-This is one of New Zealand Ultimate Alpine Escapes and voted as one of the worlds best luxury lodges.
-Wyuna Sation is a sheep, cattle and deer farm, historically a part of the original Rees station that occupied the entire eastern side of Lake Wakatipu and beyond.
+This is one of New Zealand's Ultimate Alpine Escapes and voted as one of the worlds best luxury lodges.
+Wyuna Station is a sheep, cattle and deer farm, historically a part of the original Rees station that occupied the entire eastern side of Lake Wakatipu and beyond.

 Lake Wanaka - Mahu Whenua Lodge: As a guest, you will enjoy total privacy, unforgettable experiences and exquisite food and wine in a setting which spans over 55,000 hectares (550sq km or 200sq miles) of majestic beauty – towering mountains, lush green valleys, native bush, forests and meandering rivers. the Ridgeline Homestead and Cottages at Mahu Whenua are easily accessible while giving you the feeling of seclusion and privacy on what is virtually your own private national park.
-Mahu Whenua has four individual Ridgeline Suites
+Mahu Whenua has four individual Ridgeline Suites.

 Lake Hawea - Silverpine Lodge: Spacious, elegant, hosted wilderness retreat.
 Poised on a mountain bluff overlooking Lake Hawea.
 Back-country New Zealand hospitality with acclaimed cuisine and wine list.
 The lodge is made of earth, stone, and native New Zealand timber.
 Surrounded by uninterrupted views of stunning New Zealand scenery, Silverpine Lodge offers an elegant luxurious outdoor experience indoors.
 The guest rooms all enjoy exclusive stunning views overlooking Lake Hawea.